bonomani/dns_fping/README.md

 Motivation:
-- As I use a lot DNS "CNAME" for the name of my servers, I would like to have the real target of my tests -> So I created a awk wrapper around fping to activate the -n (the "name" option, that do a reverse lookup)
+- As I use a lot DNS "CNAME" for the name of my servers, I would like to have the real target of my tests

-This can also be usefull to:
+This is usefull to:
-- In a LAN, to check that the reverse DNS pointer is set correctly
+- In a LAN, to check if the reverse DNS pointer is set correctly
-- If you use CNAME, this will show normally the "final" target hostname (but remember that this hostname ia obtain by a reverse lockup query only, so it can show you nothing if it is not set)
+- If you use CNAME, this will show normally the "final" target hostname (but remember that this hostname ia obtain by a reverse lockup query only, so it show you nothing more if it is not set)

 Warning:
 - As this is set globally to all "conn" test: this could have a performance impact!